agnesATcartoDB/blog/_posts/2014-09-16-dev-interviews-azavea.md

 Having the option to use CartoDB as a PostGIS-enabled data store is incredibly valuable.
 Spinning up and maintaining my own database server is unnecessary now, and this accelerates project development cycles significantly.
 I’m also relying quite a bit on the APIs for pulling data into my apps.

-### If you would have to explain to a fellow dev what are CartoDB's 3 best things, what would they be?
+### If you had to explain to a fellow dev what CartoDB's 3 best qualities are, what would they be?

 A hosted, open source, spatial database.
 Save (at least) days of DevOps.